Focus on you

 ER stands for ...

 All three medical plans include prescription drug coverage.
-CVS Caremark is there to help you get the medications you need.
+Our pharmacy vendor, CVS Caremark, provides day-to-day administrative and customer service to help you get the medications you need.
 Here’s how it works:

 You can fill a prescription at any network pharmacy, not just at a CVS Caremark.
 To locate an in-network pharmacy, visit caremark.com.
 If you fill a prescription out of network, you’ll pay 50% in the Base and Premier HDHPs; PPO in- and out-of-network costs are the same.